-This ratatouille celebrates all there is to love about summer produce.
-Lightly grilled, then sautéed and topped with fresh garden herbs, it's light and filled with flavor.
-Serve with your favorite crusty bread or over a whole grain and a glass of chianti and you've got yourself a perfect summer meal.
+This vegan grilled ratatouille celebrates all there is to love about summer produce.
+Lightly grilled, then sautéed and topped with fresh garden herbs, it’s fresh and filled with flavor.
+Serve with your favorite crusty bread or over a whole grain and a glass of chianti and you’ve got yourself a perfect summer meal.

-This one-dish meal is a great way to pack in a ton of vegetables in one meal without feeling like you're just crunching on a huge salad.
-And let me tell you: my husband turns his nose up at both eggplant and zucchini in most forms (seriously, the man loves Brussels sprouts and kale but not eggplant; I don't understand), but he devours this dish.
-So it's a great way for us both to enjoy some of my favorite summer vegetables.
-It's light, but surprisingly filling, especially when paired with a whole grain.
+This one-dish meal is a great way to pack in a ton of vegetables in one meal without feeling like you’re just crunching on a huge salad.
+And let me tell you: my husband turns his nose up at both eggplant and zucchini in most forms, but he devours this dish.
+So it’s a great way for us both to enjoy some of my favorite summer vegetables.
+It’s light, but surprisingly filling, especially when paired with a whole grain.
 An abundance of fresh herbs used both during the cooking process and as a finisher pair perfectly with the vegetables and basically sing summer.

 - 1 medium eggplant

 - 10 ounces white or baby bella mushrooms

 - 1 14-ounce can diced tomatoes.
 I like San Marzano tomatoes for their sweetness.